 Another helpful, all-natural, remedy for diaper rash can be found in that bottle of apple cider vinegar you have sitting on the shelf in your pantry.
 ACV contains natural germ and bacteria-fighting properties.
 Prepare a 1:1 solution of water and apple cider vinegar and wipe it over baby’s diaper area.
 Allow to air dry.

 Babies don’t actually need soaps or shampoos for the most part.
 They have naturally protective oils in their skin that are better not washed off.
 If they start to smell “ripe”, however, it might be time for a gentle washing with a natural soap.
-In that event, here’s an option:
+In that event, make a baby wash with castile soap which is a natural cleanser base.

 In a foaming dispenser, add: